Arthur-Resende/webdev-learn/README.md

 ### Installing

-To clone this repository, git is reccomended, [click here](https://git-scm.com/downloads) to go to the downloads website.
-Once git is installed, do the following:
+To clone this repository, git is reccomended, [Download git.](https://git-scm.com/downloads) Once git is installed, do the following:

 ```